Are You, Your Family and Business Prepared?

 - Neighbors -

 Our neighbors are important to us and our communities.
-Make sure you take a little time to make sure they are OK and don't need your help.
+Make sure you take time to check they are OK and don't need help.
 Particularly help those that are elderly, have disabilities or other special needs.
-Click on this link for some neighborly tips.
+Click on the link above for some neighborly tips.

 - Home Hazard Hunt -

 Take a few moments and do a "Home Hazard Hunt."
-This is particularly fun to do with your children, but adults are welcome as well.
+This is particularly fun to do with your children, but adults can participate and learn as well.
 Look for those things that would pose a hazard to your family in a disaster.
 Click this link for how to conduct your "hunt."

 - Evacuation -

-You may be asked by the authorities to evacuate from your home or you may need to evacuate if your home is severely damaged.
-Click on this link for what to think about before you need to evacuate.
+You may be asked by the authorities to evacuate your home or you may need to evacuate if your home is severely damaged.
+Click on this link for what to think about before needing to evacuate.